nathaneastwood/sparkts/README.md

 ```

 Then opening the `sparkts.Rproj` file will give you access to the Build
-tab from which you can “Install and Restart” (or Ctrl + Shift + B / Cmd
+tab from which you can “Install and Restart” (or Ctrl + Shift + B for
-+ Shift + B).
-This will build the package, install it, retart R and load
+windows or Cmd + Shift + B for Mac).
+This will build the package,
-the package.
+install it, retart R and load the package.

 ## Example